a1k89/debian-django-roadmap/README.md

 2. Remote user: a1

 -----
-1. Connect to server through SSH.
+Step 1.
+Connect to server through SSH.
 Then
 ```
 sudo adduser a1
 sudo usermod -aG sudo a1